 While some of those items might need to be turned off once in a while, others, like your grill and fire pit, need to be prepared for the season to come and thus require some cleaning.
 Keeping your appliances clean will enable them to run efficiently resulting to lower propane consumption.

-Use of propane to run appliance does require some obligation in your part as a homeowner.
+Use of propane to run appliances does require some obligation in your part as a homeowner.
 Be sure to do periodic maintenance of the appliances and the overall system as well.

 (6) You have a faulty gauge

-If the gauge isn’t working or its needle is somewhat stuck, get a small magnet and place it on top and move it back and forth until the needle moves.
-If the needle doesn’t move, it is the time to replace your defective gauge.
-Have the gauge be replaced by a professional technician for safety reasons?
+If the gauge isn’t working or its needle is somewhat stuck, get a small magnet and place it on top, and move it back and forth until the needle moves.
+If the needle doesn’t move, it is time to replace your defective gauge.
+Have the gauges been replaced by a professional technician for safety reasons?

 (7) You have a bad regulator